 Each platform offers a variety of first-party speakers, displays, and other products.
 There are too many options to list here, though you might want to check out our lists of the best Amazon Echo devices and best Google Assistant devices.
-Typically the companies charge similar prices, although Amazon tends to offer better deals whenever it runs a sale.
+Typically the companies charge similar prices, with frequent discounts on older hardware.

 You can find Alexa and Assistant on many TVs, some with built-in microphones that eliminate the need to talk to a remote or separate speaker.
 We recommend that you rely on an add-on streamer, however.

 Alexa vs Google Assistant: Which is better for a smart home?

 For now, Alexa is the safer bet.
 It has a larger number of compatible accessories and speakers, not to mention its skill library.
 Some Echo devices double as Zigbee hubs, allowing you to pair low-cost accessories from brands like Ikea and Sengled.
 Connected Zigbee products can automate with or without internet access.

 The redesigned Google Home app is better than Alexa’s, though, putting a well-designed dashboard up front and highlighting automations.
 And while both Amazon and Google have turned many devices into Matter controllers for universal pairing, only Google has switched on support for Thread accessories (which improve on Zigbee).
 Amazon is planning to join suit in spring 2023.

 Ultimately, both platforms are workable, it's just a question of meeting your needs and preferences while dealing with the quirks.

 Assistant is typically “smarter” than Alexa, as we mentioned, and if you’re an Android user, you have quick control of your home no matter where you are.
 You also get hooks for YouTube and Google Cast, which may be impossible to ignore for some people.

 Ultimately, both platforms are workable.
 It’s just a question of meeting your needs and preferences while dealing with the quirks.